Information for Graduating MS Students

 Proposal for Culminating Experience

 If you take the thesis option, please submit the Proposal for Culminating Experience by the dealine listed one semester before when you plan to submit your thesis.
+If you wish to take the Comprehensive Exam as your culminating experience, submit the online request form for the comps exam and a Proposal for Culminating Experience form will be submitted on your behalf by the CD Program.

 Application for Award of a Graduate Degree